 Betterment is one of the first and now largest robo-advisor services in the investing realm.
-With Betterment, you create an ETF portfolio that invests in several different funds consisting of stocks and bonds based on your risk tolerance.
+With Betterment, you create an ETF portfolio that invests in several different funds consisting of stocks and bonds based on your risk tolerance and investing goals.
 As certain asset classes outperform the market and underperform the market, robo-advisors automatically rebalance your portfolio so it doesn’t become too aggressive or too conservative.

 This Betterment review will help determine if automated investing with Betterment is a good option for you.